 We are subject to a wide range of general and industry-specific laws and regulations imposed by federal, state and local authorities in the countries in which we operate including those related to customs, foreign operations (such as the FCPA), truth-in-advertising, consumer protection, privacy, product safety, intellectual property infringement, zoning and occupancy matters as well as the operation of retail stores and distribution facilities.
 In addition, various federal and state laws govern our relationship with, and other matters pertaining to, our employees, including wage and hour laws, laws governing independent contractor classifications, requirements to provide meal and rest periods or other benefits, family leave mandates, requirements regarding working conditions and accommodations to certain employees, citizenship or work authorization and related requirements, insurance and workers' compensation rules and anti-discrimination laws.
 In recent years, there has been an increase in the number of wage and hour class action claims that allege misclassification of overtime eligible workers and/or failure to pay overtime-eligible workers for all hours worked, particularly in the retail industry.
-Although we believe that we have complied with these laws and regulations, there is nevertheless a risk that we will become subject to such claims or any other claim that alleges a failure by us to comply with any of the foregoing laws and regulations may subject us to fines, penalties, injunctions, litigation and/or potential criminal violations, which could adversely affect our reputation, business, financial condition and operating results.
+Although we believe that we have complied with these laws and regulations, there is nevertheless a risk that we will become subject to such claims or any other claim that alleges a failure by us to comply with any of the foregoing laws and regulations involving such claims, including patent claims.
+Any claim that alleges a failure by us to comply with any of the foregoing laws and regulations, which could adversely affect our reputation, business, financial condition and operating results.